 After all, we would all like to believe that doing the right thing is part of our human nature.
 We are hard-wired to do right by others; we are brought up to have moral fibre and that is a lesson we pass on to our own children.

 However, we are also hard-wired to conformity, according to the Asch experiment.
 Again, consider your own situation.
-You may believe you are non-conformist enough to stand up to a group when you know you are right.
-However, you may think you are still conformist enough to blend in with the rest of your peers.
+You may believe you are a non-conformist and will stand up to a group when you are sure that the truth is on your side.
+However, you may also think you are still conformist enough to fit in with the rest of your social group.

 How “conformist” does that really make you?

-    In psychological terms, to “conform”, you must have a general tendency to follow the unspoken rules or behaviours of the social group.
-Asch’s interest was how pressure from a group could lead people to conform, even when they knew that the rest of the group was wrong.
-The purpose of Asch’s experiments?
-To demonstrate the power of conformity in groups.
+In psychological terms, to “conform”, you must have a general tendency to obey the unwritten rules or behaviours of the social group.
+Asch’s experiment aimed to demonstrate how the power of conformity made people give false answers despite the fact that they knew they were right and the group was wrong.

-    During the match experiment, nearly 75% of the participants in Asch’s conformity experiments went along with the rest of the group at least one time.
-After combining the trials, the results indicated that participants conformed to the incorrect group answer approximately one-third of the time.
+During the matching experiment, nearly 75% of the participants gave a false answer in order to conform to the group at least once.
+The final results demonstrated that the incorrect answers were given nearly one-third of the time.

 3. You can be influenced, whether you like it or not!

 Conformity is about influence.
 However, it is possible to conform without being completely submissive.